How Family Constellations Can Help Relationships

 They may repeatedly:

-Relationship patterns are often more than habits or personal preferences.
-Family Constellations explores how experiences in love and partnership may be influenced by early family relationships, unconscious loyalties, interrupted connection, unresolved grief, or dynamics that originated long before the current relationship.
-Bringing these influences into awareness can help explain why similar patterns continue to repeat despite sincere efforts to change.
+Relationship patterns often involve more than habits or personal preferences.
+Family Constellations explores how love, intimacy, trust, and partnership may be influenced by early family relationships, interrupted connection, unconscious loyalties, unresolved grief, and family experiences that remain emotionally unfinished.

 Five Relationship Patterns Often Seen in Family Constellations